19+ Creative Front Yard Edible Landscaping Ideas

 A vertical trellis supports climbing beans, enhancing the garden’s beauty and privacy.

-8. Incorporate Companion Planting
+8. Are You Using Companion Planting Yet?

 Tomatoes and marigolds thrive together, showcasing effective companion planting.